 A catchment system or container, like a water barrel

-Collect your fuel source to build a fire, or turn on the stove.
+Collect your fuel source to build a fire (see also our article on how to start a fire without a lighter), or turn on the stove.

 Place your container over the fire and fill it with saltwater.

 Position the condenser or cooling tube so it can collect the evaporated water, cool it off, and transform it back into condensation.